DoctorJohn/react-native-google-ump/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

 - `yarn bootstrap`: setup project by installing all dependencies and pods.
-- `yarn typescript`: type-check files with TypeScript.
+- `yarn format`: format files with ESLint/prettier/clang-format/google-java-format.
-- `yarn lint`: lint files with ESLint.
+- `yarn lint`: lint files with ESLint/clang-format/google-java-format and the Typescript compiler.
 - `yarn test`: run unit tests with Jest.
 - `yarn example start`: start the Metro server for the example app.
 - `yarn example android`: run the example app on Android.